Winnie09/imputationBenchmark/README.md

 ### For the community
 Our apologies that we are still working on this README page to provide more details of the codes.
-Recently we received many emails from researchers who want to apply this evaluation pipeline in some projects, or introduce these analysis in courses.
-If you have questions about the codes location of any analysis, or want to have a copy of the processed data in this work, please email me at whou10@jhu.edu.
+Recently we received many emails from researchers who want to apply this evaluation pipeline in some projects, or introduce these analyses in courses.
+If you have questions about the codes location of any analyses, or want to have a copy of the processed data in this work, please email me at whou10@jhu.edu.
 We are more than happy to provide these.
 We appreicate your interest and patience.

 ### Publication